wildfly-extras/wildfly-mp-reactive-feature-pack/README.md

 * `reactive-streams-operators` - From this feature pack, as described in this document.

 #### context-propagation-jta
-The `context-propagation-jta` layer installs the ThreadContextProvider propagating transactions/
+The `context-propagation-jta` layer installs the ThreadContextProvider propagating transactions.

 Layer Dependencies:
 * `context-propagation` - From this feature pack, as described in this document.